Kush (Ras Al Khaimah)

-Kush is a former settlement in Ras Al Khaimah, United Arab Emirates, a precursor settlement to the important Islamic era port town of Julfar.
+Kush (كوش) is a former settlement in Ras Al Khaimah, United Arab Emirates, a precursor settlement to the important Islamic era port town of Julfar.
 It stands, alongside Tell Abraq, as one of the largest archaeological tells in the Emirates.

 Establishment

 Kush is thought to have been established in the 5th century CE, the Sasanian era, and to have been an important port in its time.
 It remained settled until the 13th century, when it appears to have been abandoned in favour of the growing settlement at Julfar.
 Although it was a settlement established in the Sasanian era, there is no evidence that it was in any sense a 'Sasanian settlement', and in fact appears to have been a rare example of continuity through a period of marked decline in southeastern Arabia.

 The site of Kush has been excavated by a number of teams since its discovery during a survey carried out by Beatrice de Cardi in 1977.
 It was the largest archaeological tell in the Emirates, measuring some 120m x 100m and rising some 6.5 metres from the surrounding plain.
 It has been divided into two archaeological periods: period I consists of mud-brick construction dated to the 5th and 6th centuries that was thought to be military in purpose (with extensive finds of arrowheads), surrounded by a site of approximately one hectare comprising pottery sherds, post-holes, fire-pits, hearths and drains.
-Period II is built around a 14 x 7 metre rectangular tower made of mud brick, with 2 meter-thick walls pointing again to a defensive structure or fortification.
+Period II is built around a 14 x 7 metre rectangular tower made of mud brick, with 2 metre-thick walls pointing again to a defensive structure or fortification.
 The tower was abandoned in the late 8th century.